 We charge full Council Tax if there are at least two adults, aged 18 or over, living in a property.
-If only one adult is resident in the main home the tax can be reduced by 25 per cent.
-Please apply online at www.redbridge.gov.uk/counciltax
+If only one adult is resident in the main home the tax can be reduced by 25%.
+Please apply for your discount online at www.redbridge.gov.uk/counciltax